camronh/Lottery-Tutorial/README.md

 npx hardhat test
 ```

 When we run `npx hardhat test`, hardhat tests the contracts on a local Ethereum node.
-This makes it fast and free to try out our contracts.
+This makes it fast and free to execute our contracts.

 ### Writing the Smart Contract